mateokladaric/NP-LockPick-AutoGamer/README.md

 Haven't used it, can't tell you if it works.

 #How it Works -
-Screenshots
-Solves
+Screenshots,
+Solves,
-Clicks left right space stuff
-actually solves it
+Clicks left right space stuff, actually solves it

 #Probabal Issues -